Alerus Financial Corporation (ALRS): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Established by local community leaders aiming to serve the growing Red River Valley region.
-Specific individual founder names from that era are less documented, but the focus was community banking.
+The bank was founded by Mr. S. S. Titus, with the backing of local community leaders aiming to serve the growing Red River Valley region.
+The focus was on community banking from day one.

 Initial capital/funding